 - Be a current member in good standing of the Florida Bar Association.

-- Demonstrate knowledge of administrative laws, land use law and local government regulation and procedures.
+- Demonstrate knowledge of administrative laws, land use laws, and local government regulations and procedures.

 - Have graduated from a law school accredited by the America Bar Association.